aphanotus/borealis/README.md

 ### Bombus.tree

 This phylogeny covers 26 bumblebee species (*Bombus*) focusing on those found in northeastern North America.
 The tree is based on sequence data from five genes, reported by [Cameron et al. (2007)](https://doi.org/10.1111/j.1095-8312.2007.00784.x).
 The taxa in that study were subset to the species included here.
 Sequences were realigned using ClustalW and the consensus tree was inferred using RAxML.
 The `phylo` list also includes data on taxonomy, node support, species names, and convenient short species codes.

+### mantis

+A simulated dataset of with 16 landmarks on the femur and tibia for 100 mantis specimens.
+Two species with male and female shape differences are included.

 ### East1916